A navy suit is an excellent alternative to black. The color navy is a classic in its own right and suitable for various occasions.

 Pair this color combination with black Oxford or Derby shoes, and you’re perfect!

-Pink Tie
+Pink or Purple Tie

-If you’re going with a pink tie, then choose a darker shade of pink.
+If you’re going with a pink tie, choose a darker shade of pink.
 It shares a warm element with a pink shirt and works surprisingly well.

 Match with dark brown Oxford shoes or boots and a plain brown leather belt.

-Striped Ties
+Patterned Ties

 Your navy suit allows you to be bold and choose a striped or even a patterned tie.
 The key is to make sure that the background color of the tie is also navy.